Best Crime Games for PS5 & PS4

 What is the best crime game on PS5?

-Grand Theft Auto V is the standout open-world crime game on PS5 and PS4, with Red Dead Redemption 2 close behind for a story-driven outlaw epic.
-For organized crime, Yakuza 0 and Mafia: Definitive Edition are the strongest picks.
+Grand Theft Auto V is the best crime game on PS5 and PS4, with Red Dead Redemption 2 close behind as a story-driven outlaw epic.
+Yakuza 0 completes the podium and leads the organized-crime side alongside Mafia: Definitive Edition.

 What is the best open-world crime game?

-Grand Theft Auto V leads for sandbox freedom and heists, while Red Dead Redemption 2, Sleeping Dogs and Watch_Dogs offer distinct open-world takes — Western outlaw, Hong Kong triads and a hacked-out Chicago respectively.
+Grand Theft Auto V leads for sandbox freedom and heists.
+Red Dead Redemption 2, Sleeping Dogs and Watch_Dogs offer distinct open-world takes: a Western outlaw epic, an undercover job inside Hong Kong's triads, and a hacked-out Chicago.

 Are there good heist games on PS5?